-Gifted Education State Advisory Committee
+Gifted Education State Advisory Committee (GE-SAC)

 Gifted Education Forum

-The GT Forum consists of gifted educators who represent their region of Colorado.
+The Gifted Education Forum consists of gifted educators who represent their region of Colorado.
 The membership includes 1) one Director/Coordinator from each region, 2) Gifted Education Regional Consultant from each region, and 3) Colorado Department of Education staff.
 This group meets bimonthly to collaborate and give feedback on issues pertaining to the direction of Gifted Education.

 - Facilitate two-way communication about gifted-education between CDE and leaders in gifted-education in the educational regions.